Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Rigidity of uniform Roe algebras versus injectivity of

 \section{Rigidity of uniform Roe algebras versus injectivity of $\alpha_0$}

 In this section, we establish a close connection between the injectivity of the $0$th comparison map for coarse groupoids and the bijective rigidity problem.
 In contrast to arguments involving a single space, our approach necessarily requires the consideration of subspaces and doublings.
-The following definition formalises the framework needed for this purpose.

-\begin{definition} A collection $\mathcal{C}$ of uniformly locally finite metric spaces is called \emph{admissible} if it is closed under taking arbitrary doublings and subspaces.
-An admissible collection $\mathcal{C}$ is said to satisfy \emph{bijective rigidity} if, for any uniformly locally finite metric spaces $(X,d)$ and $(Y,\partial)$ in $\mathcal{C}$ and any isomorphism $\Phi \colon C^*_u(X) \to C^*_u(Y)$, the induced coarse equivalence $f_{\Phi} \colon (X,d) \to (Y,\partial)$ provided by Theorem~\ref{theorem: rigidity theorem} is close to a bijective coarse equivalence. \end{definition}
+\begin{definition} A collection $\mathcal{C}$ of uniformly locally finite metric spaces is called \emph{admissible} if it is closed under taking arbitrary doublings and subspaces. \end{definition}

 For example, let $\mathcal{C}(\mathrm{A})$ denote the collection of all uniformly locally finite metric spaces that satisfy Property~A, and let $\mathcal{C}(\mathrm{CE})$ denote the collection of all uniformly locally finite metric spaces that admit a coarse embedding into a Hilbert space.
 Since both properties are preserved under taking subspaces and under passage to coarsely equivalent spaces, the collections $\mathcal{C}(\mathrm{A})$ and $\mathcal{C}(\mathrm{CE})$ are admissible.
 Clearly, the collection of all uniformly locally finite metric spaces is also admissible.
-The following theorem is the main result of this section.
+The following lemma is the main result of this section.